-The goal is to create up to 90,000 acres of mixed-aged forest that collectively support a minimum of 275 golden-winged warbler breeding territories, 1,200 wood thrush breeding territories and 2,700 cerulean warbler breeding territories.
-To achieve this goal, we will identify and begin planning for six to ten 5,000-25,000 acre habitat blocks per focal geography.
-We will initiate on-the-ground management on a minimum of two blocks per focal geography and expand to additional identified blocks as funding and capacity allow, with each block being managed to achieve approximately 12% early successional habitat, 50% mature forest habitat and 38% late successional forest habitat.
+The goal is to support management planning on 300,000 acres of mixed-aged forest within the context of dynamic forest blocks, and with active habitat improvement occurring on half of these acres.
+Ultimately these dynamic forest blocks will collectively support a minimum of 2,160 golden-winged warbler breeding pairs, 6,000 wood thrush breeding pairs and 13,680 cerulean warbler breeding pairs; however, it is important to note that there are lag times to occupancy post-treatment.
+To achieve these goals, we will identify and begin planning for at least 12 blocks of 5,000-25,000 acres each.
+We will initiate on-the-ground management on a minimum of twelve blocks, with each block being managed to achieve approximately 12% early successional habitat, 50% mature forest habitat and 38% late successional forest habitat.1